hajczek/markdown-previewer/README.md

 This application have two fields:
 1. with text content,
-2. with editor for field with text content.
+2. with editor for field with text content.<br/>
 You can change content of text field with using editor.<br/>
 You can formatting text with using Markdown markup language.<br/>
-The information about how use Markdown markup language is on content field.
+The information about how to use Markdown markup language is on the content field.

 ### WHAT USED FOR THIS APPLICATION